Overall Aim of the Project

 What will the Project Provide?

-Pre & Post Diagnosis Support: The project will provide information and advice for adults before and after diagnosis.
+Pre & Post Diagnosis Support: The project provides information, support and advice for adults before and after diagnosis.

-Drop-In Sessions: These will provide information, advice and support at the Autism Resource Centre every week on a Thursday afternoon for adults with High Functioning Autism and Asperger Syndrome.
+Drop-In Sessions: These provides information, advice and support at the Autism Resource Centre every week on a Thursday afternoon for adults with High Functioning Autism and Asperger Syndrome.
+These sessions are also social sessions and provide opportunities for adults to experience new activities, learn life skills and socialize with other people experiencing the same issues.

-Low Level Support: The Project will provide more individual support to adults, with issues such as day to day living and dealing with problems they face and how to overcome them.
+Low Level Support: The Project provides more individual support to adults, with issues such as day to day living and dealing with problems they face and how to overcome them.
 Low level support works very well with adults with Asperger Syndrome and often prevents more serious mental health issues or intervention arising.
-The manager will work with Clients who have or are seeking a diagnosis of high functioning Autism or Asperger Syndrome.
+The Adult Services Manager and Outreach Worker work with Clients who have or are seeking a diagnosis of high functioning Autism or Asperger Syndrome.

 NB.
 What is the definition of Low level support?
 For the purpose of this project this means practical support (advice on money skills, budgeting, life skills, paying bills, how to deal with phone calls, strangers etc.), emotional support (adults will be able to meet/call the member of staff for support and to talk about issues that are causing stresses and anxiety).